 Sugar, fructose, citric acid, contains less than 2% of ascorbic acid (vitamin C), natural flavor, soy lecithin, maltodextrin, sodium acid pyrophosphate, sodium citrate, magnesium oxide, calcium fumarate, artificial color, yellow 5 lake, tocopherol (preserves freshness).

-(Even their pink lemonade is no better!)
+(Their pink lemonade is no better!)

-WHY I LOVE HOMEMADE LEMONADE
+WHY I LOVE THIS HOMEMADE LEMONADE RECIPE

 I’ll admit that I’ve had a lot of glasses of homemade lemonade while preparing for this post.
-I’ve singlehandedly taken out two giant pitchers in three days while my family sat back and watched in disbelief.
+I’ve single-handedly taken out two giant pitchers in three days.
+I can’t help it though – it’s just SO good!

 HEALTHY HOMEMADE LEMONADE INGREDIENTS